Cellcard Applauded By Frost & Sullivan For Offering Customers New Experiences, Convenience, And Value With A Significant Financial Impact In Mobile Se...

 Cellcard remains attractive to Cambodians as the company continues offering outstanding customer service backed by a fast, trusted, and reliable nationwide mobile network.

-SAN ANTONIO, Oct.
-29, 2024 /PRNewswire/ -- Frost & Sullivan recently researched the mobile services industry and, based on its analysis, recognizes Cellcard with the 2024 Cambodian Customer Value Leadership Award.
+SAN ANTONIO, TX. – 29th October, 2024 – Frost & Sullivan recently researched the mobile services industry and, based on its analysis, recognizes Cellcard with the 2024 Cambodian Customer Value Leadership Award.
 The company is a comprehensive digital lifestyle provider for consumers, offering connectivity and beyond connectivity solutions that enhance how Cambodians live, work, and play.
 It is Cambodia's longest-serving 100% Cambodian-owned operator, known for its first-to-market innovations, outstanding customer service, and fast and reliable mobile network.
 The company's notable achievements can be attributed to its strategic efforts to optimize operating costs while enhancing mobile network quality and coverage as part of its ongoing business turnaround strategy.
 It expanded its digital services to bring a bigger variety of digital lifestyle services to Cambodians, addressing the needs of a digital-reliant generation and the digital economy.

 Cellcard, once again demonstrated its exceptional financial performance in 2023, marking the second consecutive year of outstanding growth in the highly competitive market.
 Despite a 97% prepaid penetration rate and a 126% mobile penetration rate, Cellcard has achieved a remarkable 220% year-over-year increase in profit after tax, reaching 182.6 billion riels.
 This significant achievement is a testament to the company's strategic focus on optimizing operational costs, enhancing mobile network quality and coverage, and introducing innovative products and services.
 The launch of Cellcard Serey, and Cellcard One, coupled with a loyal customer base, including early adopters and high-ARPU customers, have been instrumental in driving revenue growth.